 Beyond their beauty, elms like the Fordham Elm are crucial in urban ecosystems.
 The ongoing efforts to care for these trees underscore a commitment to environmental stewardship and biodiversity.
 They’re a model of how targeted care and scientific advancement can work hand in hand to preserve our natural heritage.

 The Fordham Elm symbolizes historical continuity and hope.
 It exemplifies what can be achieved through dedicated care and advances in tree health science.
 As urban landscapes continue to evolve, the story of the Fordham Elm serves as a compelling call to action, reminding us of the critical importance of maintaining and protecting our urban green spaces for future generations.
 If you have an American Elm tree and happen to live in the Bronx or Manhattan and want us to inspect it, please give us a call.
-We do free on-site inspections, and we will work to keep the tree happy and healthy.
-Call 718-885-0914.
+We do tree service in the Fordham University / Tremont area of the West Bronx.
+We provide tree removal, trimming, pruning, and emergency services in the areas surrounding: Kingsbridge, Norwood, Inwood, Fort George, Morris Heights, High Bridge, Longwood, Williamsbridge, and Upper Manhattan.
+We offer free on-site inspections, and we work with you to make you happy.
+Call Owens Brothers Tree Service now: 718-885-0914.